 - People with low or no income will have greater access through an expanded network of community health centers.

-- Virginia has new opportunities to expand and improve home and community based services to disabled individuals through Medicaid rather than institutional care in nursing homes.
+- Virginia has new opportunities to expand and improve home and community based services for people with disabilities through Medicaid rather than institutional care in nursing homes.
+Virginia's Money Follows the Person (MFP) program is designed to create a system of long-term supports that assist individuals to transition from institutions into the community.

 Making Health Care More Affordable and Expanding Benefits through Medicaid and Medicare: